Giuseppe Fiorello: Career

 Fiorello was born in Catania, Sicily, the youngest of four children.
 His elder brother is the noted television and radio personality Rosario Fiorello, better known to Italian audiences as Fiorello.

 Giuseppe's first job was as an electrician in a tourist village.
 In 1994, Giuseppe began his career in the entertainment business as a disk jockey on the nationally-aired Dee Jay Radio, using the name Fiorellino.
 That same year, he made his debut on television as a presenter for the Mediaset programme Karaoke, which his brother had also hosted.
 Four years later in 1998, he made his screen debut in the film L'ultimo capodanno, directed by Marco Risi.
 He played the part of Gaetano Malacozza.
 Since then he has performed regularly in films and television fiction, with many starring roles such as in L'uomo sbagliato, Joe Petrosino, La vita rubata, Giuseppe Moscati, Lo scandalo della Banca Romana and Volare in which he portrayed singer Domenico Modugno.

+In 2023, he released his directorial debut Fireworks, a film based on the Giarre murder of two young boyfriends in Sicily in the 80s.